hanlinsun97/mywebpage/content/home/activities.md

 ## Referee and editorial activities
 I have been a reviewer for the following journals:
-*Physica A: Statistical Mechanics and its Applications*, *Communication Physics*, *Scientific Reports*, *New Journal of Physics*, *IEEE Transactions on Network Science and Engineering*, *Bioinformatics*, *Chaos Solitons and Fractals*, *Journal of Physics A: Mathematical and Theoretical*.
+*Physica A: Statistical Mechanics and its Applications*, *Communication Physics*, *Scientific Reports*, *New Journal of Physics*, *IEEE Transactions on Network Science and Engineering*, *Bioinformatics*, *Chaos Solitons and Fractals*, *Journal of Physics A: Mathematical and Theoretical*, *Chaos: An Interdisciplinary journal of Nonlinear Science*

 Now I serve as a Guest Editor Assistant of the [Special Issue](https://www.mdpi.com/journal/entropy/special_issues/587BHCLBQQ) "Models, Topology and Inference of Multilayer and Higher-Order Networks" in *Entropy*.